OctopusDeploy/docs/docs/infrastructure/workers/index.md

 Default pools attached to cloud targets allow co-location of workers and targets, this can help make workers specific to your targets as well as making the Octopus Server more secure by using external workers.

-## Multiple Projects Run Simultaneously on Workers
+## Multiple projects run simultaneously on Workers

 Many workers may be running in parallel and a single worker can run multiple actions in parallel.